godatadriven/python-devcontainer-template/blogpost.md

 └── test_sales_analysis.py
 ```

-That is, we have a Python module with an accompanying test, a `requirements.txt` file describing our production dependencies (pyspark) and a `requirements-dev.txt` describing dependencies that should be installed in development only (pytest, black, mypy).
+That is, we have a Python module with an accompanying test, a `requirements.txt` file describing our production dependencies (pyspark), and a `requirements-dev.txt` describing dependencies that should be installed in development only (pytest, black, mypy).
 Now let’s see how we can extend this setup to include a Devcontainer.

 ### The `.devcontainer` folder